 When you are safe, please tell us about your experience.
 This will help keep others safe.

-You can find out more about drug testing through the NZ Drug Foundation.
+You can find out more about drug checking and how it works from The Level.

 If you have any concerns about your own drinking or drug taking, get in touch with the Alcohol Drug Helpline on 0800 787 797, or text 8681.
 You’ll be able to speak with a trained counsellor who can provide you with helpful information, insight and support.
 They’re available 24/7, all calls are free and confidential.
 You can also chat to the team through their website.